kslat3r/async-js-old-and-new/PITCHME.md

 > Scenario: You are in a restaurant with many other people.
 You order your food.
 Other people can also order their food, they don't have to wait for your food to be cooked and served to you before they can order.
 In the kitchen restaurant workers are continuously cooking, serving, and taking orders.
 People will get their food served as soon as it is cooked. - [Stack Overflow](https://stackoverflow.com/questions/748175/asynchronous-vs-synchronous-execution-what-does-it-really-mean/26804844#26804844)

+Note:
+Another scenario - The boss tells me to do it, and rather than waiting right there for my work, the boss goes off and does other tasks.
+When I finish my job I simply report to my boss and say: "I'm DONE!"
+This is Asynchronous Execution.

+This is clearly also much more efficient!

 ---

 ### However

 * Getting your order in before your neighbouring table does not guarantee your food will come first.

+Note:
+For example your food might take longer to cook.

+Give real world example about network requests

 ---